n-eq/n-eq.github.io/_posts/2022-12-04-advent-of-code.md

 It was at the same period that my work (and workout) load significantly dropped and I feeled less the need to start my day earlier than necessary.

-_What do the vicissitudes of my sleeping and wake up times have with this blog post?_
+_What do the vicissitudes of my sleeping and wake up times have to do with this blog post?_

 ### Advent of Code